Homework Caddy: How to Create One for Cheap

 - Filler paper

 I created this homework caddy for less than $10 and you can, too!
 Most of these supplies are pretty basic and you can buy them almost anywhere.
 I hit up the Dollar Tree and bought all of these during the Back-to-School season.
 I love saving money by shopping at a dollar store.
 For more tips to save money when buying school supplies, check out my post!
+You can also make the generic supplies cuter with some craft time.

 You probably have a lot of these items in the house already.
 There is no need to buy new!
 This is also a great use for leftover supplies from last school year, especially if your kid only wants shiny new supplies for Back-to-School.
 I honestly could have stocked the homework caddy just from the stuff in my house.